Orleans (software framework)

 Orleans is a cross-platform software framework for building scalable and robust distributed interactive applications based on the .NET Framework or on the more recent .NET.

 Overview

-Orleans was originally created by the eXtreme Computing Group at Microsoft Research and introduced the Virtual Actor Model as a new approach to building distributed systems for the cloud.
+Orleans was originally created by the eXtreme Computing Group at Microsoft Research and introduced the virtual actor model as a new approach to building distributed systems for the cloud.
 Orleans scales from a single on-premises server to highly-available and globally distributed applications in the cloud.

+The virtual actor model is based on the actor model but has several differences: